DilanCF/CMSC412_notes/lecture/Lecture15.md

 ![Alt text](img/Lecture15/image-41.png)

-For a processes logcial address space, thet are mapped to phys address space at different locaiton and kept teack of in a segment table
+For a processes logical address space, they are mapped to phys address space at different location and kept track of in a segment table

 ![Alt text](img/Lecture15/image-42.png)

-one way: common editor, want to make sure no process has acces to any other process
+One way: common editor, want to make sure no process has access to any other process
 * Specifically, all data kept in different segment
-* Reentrant code: No self modifying instrucitnos, DNH temporary data
+* Reentrant code: No self modifying instructions, DNH temporary data

-If we have a single copy of editor, will the address trnas go properly?
+If we have a single copy of editor, will the address trans go properly?
-* must have seperate address table
+* Must have separate address table

 Depending on which of the two processes is in control, relevant segment table will be used

-Addr. for modufyable portion is in the data portion
+Addr. for modifiable portion is in the data portion

 Must every segment of my process be resident @ exec time?
 * No

 If we are executing in seg.1 and using memory in seg.
-2 at one time, we dont care about the rest of the segments
+2 at one time, we don't care about the rest of the segments

 ![Alt text](img/Lecture15/image-43.png)